MattHodgman/ProteoHist/README.md

 # ProteoPath
-An AI method for predicting tumor protein expression from H&amp;E histopathology whole-slide images.
+An AI method for predicting spatial tumor protein expression from H&amp;E histopathology whole-slide images.

 ## Data Aquisition
 Download whole-slide images and protein expression data from CPTAC.
 We split the data into three groups